 - Preheat oven to 325 F.

 - Combine dry ingredients in mixing bowl.

-- Add maple syrup and oil, stirring until thoroughly combined.
+- Combine wet ingredients with dry, stirring until thoroughly combined.

 - Spread out onto a large baking sheet.

 - Bake for 35-45 minutes or until lightly browned, stirring every 10 minutes.

 - Store in air-tight container at room temperature for up to two weeks.